ruricolist/html5-sax/README.md

                                 (cxml:make-string-sink)))

-HTML5-SAX understands namespaces, the `lang` attribute, and the `base` element, and handles several corner cases where XML is more strict than HTML.
+HTML5-SAX understands namespaces, the `lang` attribute, and the `base` element, and handles the corner cases where XML is more strict than HTML.

-HTML5-SAX is intended as a complete replacement for [CHTML][chtml]:
-CHTML is somewhat faster, but experience at TBRSS has shown that the HTML5 parser is stabler and gets better results, even on older documents.
+HTML5-SAX is intended as a replacement for [CHTML][chtml]: CHTML is faster, but experience at TBRSS has shown that the HTML5 parser is more stable and gets better results, even on older documents.

+It also replaces `chtml:make-string-sink` for serialization:

+     (stp:serialize dom (html5-sax:make-html5-sink))

+This produces an HTML5 document with a UTF-8 charset declaration.

 HTML5-SAX also extends `html5-parser:parse-html5` directly: